andrewbolster/andrewbolster.github.io/_drafts/my-basic-python-data-science-setup.md

 If you're using something else to do Data Science, [good for you](http://www.kdnuggets.com/2017/08/python-overtakes-r-leader-analytics-data-science.html), but in terms of flexibility, developer/analyst velocity and portability, Python is hard to beat.
 R still has Python beat in some of the depths of it's Statistics expertise, but IMO Python gets you 99% of the way there.

 My environment of choice uses the [Anaconda distribution](https://docs.continuum.io/anaconda/).
-It's largely pre-built and optimised modules, as well as strong environment maintence capabilites make it hard to beat for exploratory analysis  / product design without the overheads of containerization, the pain of virtualenvs or the mess that comes from `sudo pip install`
+Its largely pre-built and optimised modules, communuity maintained [channels](https://conda.io/docs/user-guide/tasks/create-custom-channels.html), and environment maintence capabilites make it hard to beat for exploratory analysis / proof of concept without the overheads of containerization, the pain of virtualenvs or the mess that comes from `sudo pip install`

 I'll skip past the installation instructions since [Anaconda's installation guides are pretty spot on](https://www.anaconda.com/download/), and we'll swing on to some tasty packages.